ycwang-astro/vector-plot-extractor/README.md

 ```Python
 import vpextractor
 ```

+## Limitations
+It can be tricky to decide the underlying data for scatter plots.
+For some markers, there can be systematic errors (within the size of the markers) in the extracted data.
+A future version will add a UI with which you may manually select the relative position of data points for each marker.

 ## Notice
 A bug in version 0.1.1 causes minor errors in the extracted scatter data.
 If you have used 0.1.1 version, follow the steps in the [changelog](CHANGELOG.md#012) ("Notes" under "0.1.2") to fix it.